gitter-badger/VisualisingGenomicsData/VizGenomicsData.md

 Collapsing using the **collapseTranscripts** has summarised our transcripts into their respective gene boundaries.

-We have lost information on the strand however.
+We have however lost information on the strand of transcripts.
 To retain this information we need to specify a new shape for our plots using the **shape** parameter.
 To capture direction we use the "arrow" shape

 ![plot of chunk unnamed-chunk-61](VizGenomicsData-figure/unnamed-chunk-61-1.png)